The travel agency specialising in self guiding cycling and walking holidays!

 DAY 6: From Granville to Avranches

-Distance to cover: 49 km or 61 km (30,5 miles or 38 miles)
+Distance to cover: 49 km or 61 km (31 or 38 miles)

 This day’s cycle ride takes you from Granville to Avranches, following the typical coastal and wooded landscapes of the bay.
 After leaving the bustle of the port behind, the route winds its way along peaceful little roads between the sea, salt marshes and green valleys.
 As you approach Avranches, the view gradually opens up onto the bay of Mont-Saint-Michel, offering a magnificent finale before you reach the hilltop town and its rich heritage.